 Dark mode helps battery life and low-light viewing, and it also just looks better.
-This is why apps like Facebook Messenger, Twitter, and Chrome are adopting dark themes, and it's why iOS 13 and Android 10 both added a system-wide dark mode.
+That's why apps like Facebook Messenger, Twitter, and Chrome have adopted dark themes, and it's why both iOS 13 and Android 10 have added a system-wide dark mode.
 So where you at, WhatsApp?

 - Don't Miss: How to Enable Apple's True Dark Mode in iOS 13

 The good news is that WhatsApp is actively working on a dark theme and has officially rolled out with the feature in iOS 13.
 Unfortunately, the feature is still far from a finished product when it comes to Android, and despite numerous leaks confirming its existence, there's no firm word on when it will roll out.

 That doesn't mean you can't get a dark mode in WhatsApp if you're on an non-supported device.
 In fact, the workarounds below can darken your favorite messaging app almost as effectively as the official dark theme toggle.

 If you have an iPhone, there are some options you can try out right now to give WhatsApp a darker appearance.
 We've listed the three methods below, though you'll need to keep in mind that the third method requires a jailbroken device.